FREE SHIPPING ALL ITEMS (NO MINIMUM ORDERS)!

 In today’s post I am going to do something a little bit different than usual.

-At Softball Coach Online at Covey Sports, our mission is to serve other fastpitch softball coaches (specifically high school and travel ball coaches) with information and products that help them improve their program.
+At Covey Sports, part of our mission is to serve coaches with information and products that help them improve their program.

 While that typically means creating our own content, it can also mean pointing coaches towards other people’s information as well.
 And that is the main focus of this post.

 While I love to create content that hopefully helps other softball coaches, I also love to learn from others.

 So here are a few online resources (as well as an overview of Covey Sports) where you can find fastpitch softball drills and much much more!

 If you are new to the coaching blog at Covey Sports, the “broad” softball categories you will find here are Offense, Defense, Practice Planning, Coaching Philosophy, Team Building, and Coaching Products.
 Offense and Defense then has a multitude of sub-categories as well (for example, “Infield Skills and Drills” under “Defense”).

 Here are a couple of drill videos from our YouTube Channel as samples.
 If you have been following the website for a while (or if you receive the regular email newsletter), then you may have seen these before.

 You can learn more about the I Got Your Back Drill HERE!

 You can learn more about the 4-corners infield drill at this link!